IBUNHABIBU/react/my-app/README.md

 > Date 17th April 2021
     > finished the working tictac toe game `Congratulations!
 You now have a working tic-tac-toe game.
 And you’ve just learned the basics of React too.
 So you’re probably the real winner here.`

+  ## Next tutorials is : Adding the time travel